The-Algorithmic-Hedgehogs/pacs/docs/index.md

 The edit distance calculation is currently nested within the function `count_spacers`, which matches each sequencing read from the input files to one of the 80,000 guides.
 For 200 sequencing reads provided as input, 1.4 seconds are spent performing the matching.
 This is only 0.007 seconds per sequencing read (using the 1.4 seconds from the *tottime* column since the *cumtime* takes into account the edit distance calculation).
 This number grows large if we have 20M sequencing reads - it would take ![equation](https://latex.codecogs.com/gif.latex?\inline&space;\dfrac{0.007\text{seconds/read}&space;\cdot&space;20\text{M&space;reads}}{3600\text{seconds/hour}}&space;=&space;39\text{hours}).
 Thus, the entire matching process of our workflow needs to be parallelized.

+## Code Design
 We want to parallelize this matching process by using an AWS EMR Spark cluster to have access to as many cores as possible to perform both the matching process and edit distance calculation (if needed).
 We will partition each input file into many tasks, and each task will run on a single core of the Spark cluster.
-A single core will perform both the matching process and edit distance calculation for the sequencing reads in a partition.
+A single core will perform both the matching process and edit distance calculation for the sequencing reads in a partition, since this would give us the best utilization of each core and instance.
 From what we have determined, there is not an easy way to parallelize the edit distance calculation algorithm itself, so we do not see a need for other parallelization tools such as OpenMP or MPI.
-Spark will be the main tool we use to parallelize this application.
+Spark on AWS will be the main tool we use to parallelize this application.
 ![](pipeline_graph2.jpg)

+The alternative approach we considered for parallelizing this application was to parallelize the calculation of the 80,000 edit distance calculations that need to be performed when a sequencing read does not perfectly match one of the gold-standard sequences.
+We had two ideas of how to tackle this:<br>
+1. We use many instances with a large number of cores.
+Using Spark, we would provide a single core on a single instance with one partition.
+When the single core has to compute the edit distance for one of the sequencing reads, we could send this work to the other cores provided by the instance using OpenMP or Python multi-threading, thus parallelizing the 80,000 edit distance calculations.
+The obvious downside to this approach is that most of the cores we are paying for would be utilized only part of the time.
+Thus, we decided against this approach. <br>
+2. We could use GPU instances in the Spark EMR cluster.
+Using Spark, we provide all of the CPU cores of the AWS instances with a partition to process.
+Whenever a CPU core has to compute the edit distance, it hands this work off to the GPU.
+If we try to use a GPU to perform the 80,000 edit distance calculations in parallel, memory-transfer (input/output) to the GPU would also be an added overhead.
+For a single sequencing read, multiple transfers would need to be performed because we would not be able to perform the 80,000 calculations completely in parallel because we are limited by the number of cores on the GPU.
+Additionally, the use of GPU instances would require complex configurations to the EMR cluster, a task that is outside of our knowledge base.
+For these reasons, we decided not to pursue this approach either.

 ## Scaling